vinadiscar/20250227_BGI_sRNAseq_ISE6etc_N228_N239/vsiRNA_5'nucleotide_update.md

 #### Feb 5, 2026

-## II HAZV-Infected (Updated): Each Day/Time Point Update Version 2
+## I. HAZV-Infected (Updated): Each Day/Time Point Update Version 2
 - update CPM normalization method (CPM is calculated based on the number of reads mapped to the host genome)